mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 for Yosys, as Synplify is commercial proprietary software.
 This is especially important for industry users who often have long and complicated synthesis flows.

-Later, Skouson, Keller and Wirthlin @Skouson2020 (from the same lab as above) introduced SpyDrNet, a Python-based netlist transformation tool that also implements TMR using the same algorithm as above.
+Later, Skouson et al. @Skouson2020 (from the same lab as above) introduced SpyDrNet, a Python-based netlist transformation tool that also implements TMR using the same algorithm as above.
 SpyDrNet is a great general purpose transformation tool for research purposes, but again is a separate tool that is not integrated _directly_ into the synthesis process.
 I instead aim to make a _production_ ready tool, with a